joakim/calendar/README.md

   - 90 calendar days
 - The year's 360 calendar days may be divided as follows
   - Proposed division: 8 eighths ("months") and 40 nonads ("weeks")
-    - 8 eighths of 45 days (2 eighths per quarter)
+    - 8 eighths of 45 calendar days (2 eighths per quarter)
-    - 40 nonads of 9 days (10 nonads per quarter, 5 nonads per eighth)
+    - 40 nonads of 9 calendar days (10 nonads per quarter, 5 nonads per eighth)
-      - Each nonad may be further divided into 3 triads of 3 days
+      - Each nonad may be further divided into 3 triads of 3 calendar days
   - Traditional division: 12 "months"
-    - 12 months of 30 days (3 months per quarter)
+    - 12 months of 30 calendar days (3 months per quarter)
     - Drawback: A month can not fit a whole number of "weeks" (3.3 nonads per month)
  - The remaining 1 or 2 days at the end of the year are intercalary transition days before the new year